about me

 -

-atw is a multimedia creative earning their BA in Art with emphasis in education (Albion College, MI).
+Amariah TW (atw) is a multimedia creative.
+They earned their BA in Art with emphasis in education (Albion College, MI).
 They explore the marginalized social “other” as monstrous through an intersectional lens.
-Their work has been exhibited in Albion College’s Munroe Gallery (2024), Lansing Art Gallery (2024); published in The Albion Review (2024); sold at the Detroit Pancakes & Booze Art Festival (2025), and Albion Art Sale (2023).
+Their work has been exhibited in Albion College’s Munroe Gallery (2025), Lansing Art Gallery (2024); published in The Albion Review (2024); sold at the Detroit Pancakes & Booze Art Festival (2025), and Albion Art Sale (2023).

 Covered in the Blood culminates atw’s research funded through FURSCA, analyzing Biblical narratives and white supremacy.
-They work as the Teaching Assistant for printmaking (all levels) and Assistant Director of the Writing Center at Albion College.
+Their most recent exhibition was Im-pulse (2025) in the Munroe Gallery.

 -

 Monsters must exist as long as we draw a boundary around what we consider “human.”
-For there to be an us, there must be a them.
-While the distinction is a natural consequence wherever community is developed, the human-monster border is one that is zealously enforced, preventing fluid movement between the two spaces.
-An oppressive dominant culture – in western society, the white capitalist patriarchy – dictates not only the majority, but defines normalcy.
-To justify their supremacy they must incentivize human membership, or disincentivize monstrosity.
-In our case, a punitive system of “justice” was established, affixing a moral status to the two groups: Humans are just.
+An oppressive dominant culture dictates not only the majority but defines normalcy.
+To justify their supremacy they must incentivize human membership or disincentivize monstrosity.
+In our case, a punitive system of “justice” was established (Davis, 2003), affixing a moral status to the two groups: Humans are just.
 Monsters are evil.